Environmental Appeals Board

 Alternative Dispute Resolution: The Board offers an Alternative Dispute Resolution (ADR) Program to assist parties in resolving disputes before the Board.
 The Board’s ADR Program offers parties the option of participating in ADR with the assistance of one of the Board’s Judges acting as a neutral evaluator/mediator.
 The ADR Program has been successful in assisting the parties in achieving a fast resolution of issues, with satisfying and enduring solutions.

 Sharing the Board’s expertise on Environmental Adjudication: The Board also serves as a repository of expertise within the federal government on environmental administrative adjudication.
-Judges and attorneys on the Board have provided training and shared their expertise on environmental adjudication in international conferences and seminars with more than 400 judges, attorneys, environmental enforcers, and civil society organizations.
+Judges and attorneys on the Board have provided training and shared their expertise on environmental adjudication, both domestically and internationally, with a significant number of judges, attorneys, environmental specialists, local, state and federal government officials, and civil society organizations.
 The Board has conducted training for judges from Asia, Central and South America, Eastern Europe, and the Middle East.

 ATTENTION ELECTRONIC FILERS: Click here for information and registration instructions for the Board's e-Filing system.
 The Board's Standing Orders governing electronic filing are available on the Standing Orders section of the Board's website.